 11. These democratic openings have presented women's organizations, in particular, with extraordinary opportunities for advocacy and policy change.
-Through the 1990s, feminist ideas of equality and inclusion have had enormous influence across a range of areas - the reproductive health movement, political parties and development practice, for example.
-Women's organizations at the country and community level have moved into both service delivery and policy advisory roles, and are increasingly involved in delivering vital social services, helping governments to design and implement gender-sensitive programmes.
+Through the 1990s, feminist ideas of equality and inclusion have had enormous influence across a wide range of areas - the reproductive health movement, political parties and development practice, for example.
+Women's organizations at the country and community levels have moved into both service delivery and policy advisory roles, and are increasingly involved in delivering vital social services and helping governments to design and implement gender-sensitive programmes.

-Box 1.
 CSOs monitoring government commitments for women's empowerment

-Women's rights organizations have a very important role in making the landmark 1979 Convention on the Elimination of All Forms of Discrimination Against Women (the CEDAW Convention) a key instrument of women's empowerment, through advocacy and monitoring their government's implementation of the treaty.
-The Convention's enforcement mechanism is based on a reporting system, which makes it imperative that NGOs understand and use the reporting mechanism to ensure government accountability both inside the country and at the United Nations.
+Women's rights organizations have a very important role in making the landmark 1979 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) a key instrument of women's empowerment, through advocacy and monitoring their governments' implementation of the treaty.
+The Convention's enforcement mechanism is based on a reporting system, which makes it imperative that CSOs understand and use the reporting mechanism to ensure government accountability both inside the country and at the United Nations.
 In recent years, civil society advocates of women's human rights have made big strides in their efforts to strengthen CEDAW.
-A key victory is the wider recognition the CEDAW Committee now accords to the role of non-governmental organizations in monitoring compliance of the Convention.
-In some countries, coalitions of NGOs, political parties and the government have succeeded in activating CEDAW in domestic political activity and policy formulation.
+A key victory is the wider recognition that the CEDAW Committee now accords to the role of CSOs in monitoring compliance with the Convention.
+In some countries, coalitions of CSOs, political parties and the government have succeeded in activating CEDAW in domestic political activity and policy formulation.